Phone

 Following the Second World War, international protection of individuals evolved from safeguarding specific groups to establishing universal protection for all human beings.

-• Universal Declaration of Human Rights: Adopted on December 10, 1948, in Paris by the United Nations General Assembly, this declaration recognizes both civil and political rights as well as economic and social rights for all individuals.
+• Universal Declaration of Human Rights: Adopted on December 10, 1948, in Paris by the United Nations General Assembly, this declaration recognizes both civil and political rights and economic and social rights for all individuals.
 December 10 is internationally recognized as Human Rights Day.
 Over time, many provisions of the declaration have gained widespread acceptance and are considered part of customary international law.
 Certain rights, including the right to life, have attained the status of peremptory norms in international law.

 • International Covenant on Civil and Political Rights: Adopted in 1966, this covenant includes two optional protocols addressing individual complaint procedures and the abolition of the death penalty.
 The covenant imposes legally binding obligations on member states.